KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 6: Player input and character physics
+## Player Input and Character Physics

-In this step, we will read user input and apply physics to the character.

-We need to include two headers for input, `<antara/gaming/input/virtual.hpp>` and `<antara/gaming/ecs/virtual.input.system.hpp>`.
+To receive input and create character physics begin by including two headers for input, `<antara/gaming/input/virtual.hpp>` and `<antara/gaming/ecs/virtual.input.system.hpp>`.

-We will also need some constants for physics. `gravity` is the force which will pull Flappy Bird down. `jump_force` will be the force which will be applied instantly when user presses the jump button. `rotate_speed` is for the rotating animation, and `max_angle` is the rotation limit.
+The logic for this section also requires constants for physics.

+`gravity` is the force which pulls the player down.

+`jump_force` is the force which is applied instantly when the user presses the jump button.

+`rotate_speed` is for the rotating animation.

+`max_angle` is the rotation limit.

 ```
 const float gravity{2000.f};